nats-io/nats-server/doc/adr/0006-account-export-extension.md

 ## nats-server runtime behavior

-As is currently the case for for all forms of import/export, both account jwt are downloaded.
+As is currently the case for all forms of import/export, both account jwt are downloaded.
 The server checks if the importing subject matches the export.
 It also checks if the importing account's id matches the n-th subject token specified by the exporting accounts `account_token_position`.
 This ensures that no other account can publish/subscribe to that particular subject.